How to apply

 As well as this, there are a range of things you'll need to organise before you arrive in Melbourne and start classes.

-This includes organising your student visa, organising airport pickup, attending our briefing day (orientation), exploring campus and more.
+This includes organising your student visa, organising airport pickup, attending our welcome day (orientation), exploring campus and more.